Published Feb 15, 2026 · Updated Feb 15, 2026

 Gender bias in student evaluations of teaching (SET) is well documented.
-Study after study has shown that women faculty receive lower ratings than men, even when objective indicators such as student learning gains are equivalent.
-The mechanisms are subtle: when students are asked to rate subjective traits — "How knowledgeable is this instructor?" or "How effective is this lecturer?" — they draw on stereotypes and heuristics rather than observed classroom behaviour.
-The result is an evaluation system that penalises women, particularly in disciplines where teaching is not stereotypically associated with femininity.
+Study after study has shown that women faculty can receive lower ratings than men, even when objective indicators such as student learning gains are equivalent.
+One reason is that subjective prompts, such as "How knowledgeable is this instructor?" or "How effective is this lecturer?", invite students to lean on stereotypes and heuristics instead of reported classroom behaviour.
+The result is an evaluation system that can penalise women, particularly in disciplines where teaching authority is still gendered.

 This matters not only for individual careers but for institutional governance.
-If the instruments we use to measure teaching quality are contaminated by bias, the decisions we make on the basis of those instruments — promotions, workload allocation, course assignments — will perpetuate inequity.
+If the instruments we use to measure teaching quality are contaminated by bias, the decisions we make on the basis of those instruments, from promotions and workload allocation to course assignments, will perpetuate inequity.
 For UK universities navigating the Teaching Excellence Framework and NSS results, the question of whether evaluation data can be trusted is not academic; it is operational.
+Better question design is therefore not a cosmetic tweak; it affects how confidently institutions can use teaching feedback.

-The evaluation questions focused on concrete teaching practices — things a student could directly observe in the classroom, such as how the instructor organised material, whether they checked for understanding, and how they managed class time.
-This stands in contrast to typical end-of-term instruments that ask students to rate nebulous constructs like "overall effectiveness" or "enthusiasm".
+The evaluation questions focused on concrete teaching practices that a student could directly observe in the classroom, such as how the instructor organised material, whether they checked for understanding, and how they managed class time.
+This stands in contrast to typical end-of-term instruments that ask students to rate nebulous constructs like "overall effectiveness" or "enthusiasm", the same weakness seen in module evaluation forms that drift towards likability rather than teaching quality.
+That distinction matters because it shifts the task from judging the person to reporting the practice.

 No statistically significant gender differences were found when feedback was structured around specific instructional behaviours.
 This is the headline finding, and it is striking.
-In a literature saturated with evidence of gender bias in traditional SETs, the absence of gender effects in a behaviourally anchored instrument suggests that question framing is a key lever for fairness.
+In a literature saturated with evidence of gender bias in traditional SETs, the absence of gender effects in a behaviourally anchored instrument suggests that question framing is a lever institutions can actually pull.

 Instead of gender, the significant variations that emerged related to instructor age and teaching experience.
-Less experienced instructors received lower ratings on certain behavioural dimensions, which the authors argue is an expected and constructive finding — precisely the kind of developmental signal that formative feedback should provide.
+Less experienced instructors received lower ratings on certain behavioural dimensions, which the authors argue is an expected and constructive finding, precisely the kind of developmental signal that formative feedback should provide.
+That makes the instrument more useful, not less, because it points towards coaching and support rather than stereotype-driven judgements.

 "These results suggest that behaviorally anchored evaluation instruments can produce fairer, more constructive student feedback."

-The practical implication is clear: the structure of the questions matters as much as who is being evaluated.
-By anchoring evaluations in observable behaviours, institutions can reduce the influence of stereotypes and produce feedback that is both fairer and more useful for teaching development.
+The practical implication is clear: if you want fairer, more useful teaching feedback, the structure of the questions matters as much as who is being evaluated.
+By anchoring evaluations in observable behaviours, institutions can reduce the influence of stereotypes and produce feedback that is more credible for review processes and more useful for teaching development.

 For UK institutions, this research has immediate relevance.
-Module evaluations, the NSS open-text question, and internal teaching quality reviews all rely on student feedback — yet few institutions have systematically audited their evaluation instruments for susceptibility to bias.
+Module evaluations, the NSS open-text question, and internal teaching quality reviews all rely on student feedback, yet few institutions have systematically audited their evaluation instruments for susceptibility to bias.
+That leaves a blind spot at the point where evidence is collected.

 Three actions follow from this research:

 Audit existing evaluation instruments.
 Review the questions used in module evaluations and mid-semester feedback.
 Are they asking students to rate subjective traits, or to report on observable teaching behaviours?
-Where questions are trait-based, consider replacing them with behaviourally anchored alternatives.
+Where questions are trait-based, consider replacing them with behaviourally anchored alternatives, and co-designing teaching evaluation surveys with students and staff where possible.
+This gives you a cleaner evidence base before the data reaches dashboards or committees.

 Analyse free-text comments for bias patterns.
 Even when scaled questions are redesigned, bias can persist in open-text responses.
-Systematic text analysis of student comments — looking for gendered language, differential use of personal versus professional descriptors, and sentiment variation by instructor demographics — can reveal patterns that aggregate scores obscure.
+Systematic text analysis of student comments, using a defensible NSS open-text analysis methodology where relevant, and looking for gendered language, differential use of personal versus professional descriptors, and sentiment variation by instructor demographics, can reveal patterns that aggregate scores obscure.
+This helps teams spot where an instrument may be fairer on paper than it is in practice.

 Q: How can universities practically redesign their evaluation instruments to be behaviourally anchored?